 After all this eclectic learning while going to school and working part-time, my learning turned to computers.
 I began working full time in a service bureau similar to Kinkos, where people either hired the staff to do their Mac and PC computer-related projects for them, or rented computer usage by the minute or hour and occasionally ask the staff for help.
 I learned a lot about computers, and many of the most popular programs in use at the time, layout and graphic design, resume design, editing, camera-ready artwork, and so on.

 In 1994, I had my first child.
-I then returned to work full-time while my daughter remained home with her father.
+I then returned to work full-time while my son remained home with his father.
 Unfortunately my boss had replaced me during maternity leave and I was forced to find another job to be able to support my family.
 I quickly found a competitive job in pre-press, where my graphic design and layout abilities were augmented by learning more about how to bring computerized files to physical print.
 I worked with film processors, learned more about Linux systems, digital photography, photo retouching, magazine layout, poster, billboard and subway advertisement production, etc. I deepened my knowledge and experience of graphic design in those years.

 I have always been a strong advocate of homeschooling with the belief that learning is an experience not limited to academia and school coursework, that everywhere you go you can be open to the opportunity to learn.
 Part of my decision to earn a degree through distance learning was based on my dedication to homeschooling my children: I wanted the opportunity to set a good example for them while pursuing my own degree at home.
 Since then, both of my children have actually entered NYC public schools, although I find that somewhat disappointing and disconcerting.